Problems With Synthetic Nitrogen

 In other words, nitrogen-fixing cover crops are pure gold.
 The kind of gold that completely removes your reliance on chemical companies, wasting money buying ammonium nitrate at exorbitant cost while destroying your groundwater and ecosystem.

-Synthetic sources of nitrogen becomes unnecessary and completely absurd once you understand how cover cropping works within the context of the nitrogen cycle.
+Synthetic sources of nitrogen becomes unnecessary and completely ridiculous once you understand how cover cropping works within the context of the nitrogen cycle.